noken-travel/strapi/docs/v3.x/deployment/amazon-aws.md

 - **OPTIONAL**: You can test to see if the script above works whenever your system reboots with the `sudo reboot` command.
 You will need to login again with your **non-root user** and then run `pm2 list` and `systemctl status pm2-ubuntu` to verify everything is working.

-### Create you first Administrator user
+### Configure Strapi Provider AWS S3 plugin

-The next steps will create an Administrator user on the strapi AWS instance.
+The next steps involve configuring Strapi to connect to the AWS S3 bucket.

 #### 1. Locate your `IPv4 Public IP`: